 Do you want to snorkel or do you want to jet ski?
 Do you want to hang out with turtles or do you want to parasail?
 These are the questions you will have to ask yourself for each port that your ship visits.
-To make the choice easier, I have provided the following selection of activities that can be just a little too much and really just turn out not being that much fun and, in most cases, not worth your hard-earned dollars.
+To make the choice easier, I have provided the following selection of activities that can be just a little too much and really just turn out not to be that much fun and, in most cases, not worth your hard-earned dollars.

 Let me know, what is the most overrated cruise activity that you have been on?
 Here are my five overrated activities that are really worth skipping on your next cruise.

-5 Cruise Activities Worth Missing
+5 Cruise Activities You Can Miss

 - Cruise line approved beach and resort transfers

 - Hair braiding

 - Segway tours

 - Village markets